idaholab/moose/modules/doc/content/getting_started/installation/macos_mojave_pre_req.md

   If by chance, `xcode-select --install` states you already have Xcode installed, your best bet is to continue on with the instructions.

 - +Xcode+.
 Using the App Store, search for and install Xcode.
+Once installed, you must open and run Xcode to finish the installation.

 - +Caveats+